leggetth/Burp-Suite-Certified-Practitioner-Prep/notes/Business Logic Vulnerabilities.md

     - Lab: Authentication bypass via flawed state machine
       - If you dropped the `/role-selector` request, the your role would default to admin.
 4. Domain-specific flaws
+- Portswigger provides two labs showing examples of exploiting this:
+  - Lab: Flawed enforcement of business rules
+    - You could alternate coupon codes.
+  - Lab: Infinite money logic flaw
+    - The gift card could be discounted so that it was less then it returned resulting in infinite money.
 5. Providing an encryption oracle
+- Lab: Authentication bypass via encryption oracle
+  - The `stay-logged-in` cookie was encrypted, however, the notification cookie was encrypted with the same algorithm and could be used to decrypt the `stay-logged-in` cookie.
+  - This was used to get a valid administrator stay logged in cookie.
+---
 ## Other important notes:
 - These vulnerabilities mainly arise from using the the app in ways that a developer would not intend.
   - For example editing the request through a proxy.